NicholasTD07/nanoc-blog-site/content/posts/2016-01-25-new-blog-site-with-nanoc.md

 ## Why Nanoc?

 Nanoc is simple to set up and use, and it allows you to pick things you like to build the site you want, though it could take some time to build your very own blog/site generator because Nanoc is so generic.

 * I can build everything from scratch
 * Whitebox

 ## Getting Started

-First you need to have Ruby and Bundler working.
+First you need to have Ruby, Python and Bundler working.
+Before we run any command in a terminal, put the contents of `Gemfile` and `.gitignore` into them

 Gemfile: